souvikotaku/Souvik_portfolio_website/README.md

-# My portfolio website i made using React on froentend and firebase on backend
+# My portfolio website i made using React on frontend and firebase on backend

 link:-